Dates for the 84th Annual Meeting of the Academy of Management in Chicago, IL, USA: 9-13 August 2024

 The Human Resources Division is dedicated to understanding, identifying, and improving the effectiveness of HR practices to facilitate organizational competitiveness nationally or internationally, encourage individual growth and development, and enhance individual performance, work-related attitudes, and well-being.
 The Division emphasizes the study of human capital and HR management practices at the individual, group, organizational, societal, and cross-cultural levels of analysis and their impact on outcomes critical to the organization, its employees and their representatives, and all its stakeholders (whether future, present, or past).
 Major topics include a broad spectrum of issues pertaining to the recruitment, selection, allocation, development, utilization, evaluation, compensation, and retention of people as resources in work organizations and pertaining to the employment relationship.

-HR scholars should be well-positioned to examine these important questions in ways which bridge these dichotomies and additionally offer actionable insights for addressing many of these challenges.
+HR scholars should be well-positioned to examine these important issues and offer actionable insights for addressing many of these challenges.
 We encourage submitters of scholarly papers and symposia to consider, yet not be bound by, this year's conference theme.
-Please see more details about the theme here.
+Please see more details about the AOM 2024 theme.

-Both Scholarly Papers and Symposium submissions will be considered for the Scholarly Program.
-Details of the requirements for each session type (paper versus symposium) are outlined in the Scholarly Submission Guidelines.
-Keep in mind that developing and submitting symposia (including panel discussions) with broad appeal to 3 divisions increases the chance of having your symposium accepted.
-When submitting your paper, please also remember to sign up to review for the HR Division.
+Both scholarly Papers and Symposium submissions will be considered for the scholarly program.
+Details of the requirements for each submission type are outlined in the Scholarly Submission Guidelines.
+It is anticipated that all sessions will be hosted in-person on-site in Chicago.
+All scholarly sessions will take place on Sunday, 11 August, Monday, 12 August and Tuesday, 13 August 2024.
+Keep in mind that developing symposia (including panel discussions) with broad appeal to 3 divisions increases the chance of having a symposium accepted.
+When submitting a paper, please also remember to sign up to review for the HR Division.

-Submissions for the HR Division Scholarly Program for 2020 should be through the AOM Submission Center.
-The Submission Center will open early December 2019.
-The deadline for submissions is Tuesday, 14 January 2020 at 5:00 PM ET (NY Time).
+Submissions for the HR Division Scholarly Program for 2024 should be made through the AOM Submission Center (link below).
+The submission system opening announcement will take place in late November or early December.
+The deadline for submissions is Tuesday, 9 January 2024 at 17:00 ET (GMT-5/UTC-5).
 Earlier submissions are encouraged.
 Note that there is limited space on the scholarly program; consequently, not all submissions will be accepted.

-More details on the eligibility criteria and the nomination process can be found on the HR Division website.
+More details on award eligibility criteria and the nomination process can be found on the HR Division website.